Researchers Receive $2.3 Million Grant to Weaponize Gut Bacteria Against Liver Cancer

 “These studies will provide insight into the role gut microbes play in the anti-cancer immune system,” Li said.
 “We are hopeful these findings will advance gut microbiota-integrated immunotherapy and translate into a clinical application that could eventually save human lives.”

-Li, Staveley-O'Carroll and Eric Kimchi, MD — the chief of the Division of Surgical Oncology and General Surgery, and medical director of Ellis Fischel Cancer Center — are part of NextGen Precision Health, an initiative to expand collaboration in personalized health care and the translation of interdisciplinary research for the benefit of society.
+Li, Staveley-O'Carroll and Eric Kimchi, MD — the former chief of the Division of Surgical Oncology and General Surgery, and former medical director of Ellis Fischel Cancer Center — are part of NextGen Precision Health, an initiative to expand collaboration in personalized health care and the translation of interdisciplinary research for the benefit of society.

 The Roy Blunt NextGen Precision Health building at MU anchors this statewide initiative, which aims to unite government and industry leaders with innovators from across the system’s four research universities in pursuit of life-changing precision health advancements.
 The University of Missouri System’s bold NextGen initiative highlights the promise of personalized health care and the impact of large-scale interdisciplinary collaboration.